Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 For many countries around the world, the worst of the Covid-19 pandemic is over.

-People are returning to work, businesses are reopening their doors and the list of reasons people are allowed to leave their home – and the number of people they're allowed to leave home with – is increasing.
+People are returning to work, businesses are reopening and the list of reasons people are allowed to leave their home – and the number of people they're allowed to leave home with – is increasing.

 READ MORE: